Temple: Mesoamerican temples

 Temples of the Mesoamerican civilization usually took the shape of stepped pyramids with temples or shrines on top of the massive structure.
 They are more akin to the ziggurats of Mesopotamia than to Egyptian ones.
 A single or several flight(s) of steep steps from the base lead to the temple that stood on the plateau on top of the pyramid.
 The stone temple might be a square or a rounded structure with a door opening leading to a cella or inner sanctum.
 The plateau on top of the pyramid in front of the temple is where the ritualistic sacrifice took place.

 Some classic Mesoamerican pyramids are adorned with stories about the feathered serpent Quetzalcoatl or Mesoamerican creation myths, written in the form of hieroglyphs on the rises of the steps of the pyramids, on the walls, and on the sculptures contained within.
 Notable example include Aztec Acatitlan and Mayan Chichen Itza, Uxmal and Tikal.

 Jewish synagogues and temples

-In Judaism, the ancient Hebrew texts refer not to temples, the word having not existed yet, but to a "sanctuary", "palace" or "hall".
-Each of the two ancient temples in Jerusalem was called in the Tanakh Beit YHWH, which translates literally as 'YHWH's House'.
+In Judaism, the ancient Hebrew texts refer to a "sanctuary", "palace" or "hall" for each of the two ancient temples in Jerusalem, called in the Tanakh Beit YHWH, which translates literally as 'YHWH's House'.
+In English "temple" is the normal term for them.